roahr/Intrusion-Detection-System/README.md

 # Intrusion-Detection-System
-This my first attempt to build an IDS to flag real time cyber threats using ML
+This repository is my first attempt to build an IDS to flag real time cyber threats using ML